COVID-19 Vaccination Programme questions and answers

 COVID-19 vaccines have repeatedly been shown to be highly effective at protecting against serious and symptomatic disease, including hospitalisation, but no vaccine is 100% effective.

-Emerging variants with increased infectivity can lead to more ‘break through infections’ (i.e. vaccinated persons who test positive for COVID-19) however even with the now dominant Omicron variant, all COVID-19 vaccines currently in use in the UK, have maintained high levels of protection against severe disease and hospitalisation, in persons who have received their booster doses.
+Emerging variants (mutations of the original strain of the virus) with increased infectivity can lead to more ‘break through infections’ (i.e. vaccinated persons who test positive for COVID-19) however even with the different variants, all COVID-19 vaccines currently in use in Northern Ireland, have maintained high levels of protection against severe disease and hospitalisation, in persons who have received their booster doses.
 This includes persons over the age of 50 years old (JCVI statement on the adult COVID-19 booster vaccination programme and the Omicron variant: 7 January 2022 - GOV.UK (www.gov.uk)).

 The total duration of protection from COVID-19 vaccines remains under investigation.